sjbennett123/polarlarp/content/staff_list/_index.md

 There are 5 voting members and 2 trustees.
 If there is a vote the members vote but if one of them cannot make it the trustees can vote in their stead.

-- John Thompson - President
+- John Thompson
-- Stephen Dupree - Vice President
+- Kiera Phillips
-- Treasurer - Dr. Kimberly Dupree
+- Donnie Leight
-- Secretary - Kiera Phillips
+- Mike Mack
-- Player Rep - Donnie Leight
+- Devin Pusateri
-- Trustee - Mike Mack
+- Chris Colland
-- Trustee - Devin Pusateri
+- Erin Albert Jamison

 ## General Manager